www.qtsoftware.de

 Scope of delivery via Download or by eMail: Software and Online-Documentation

-System requirements a few MB available on your harddisk, Windows (32-bit); Fortran 95 compilers (supported: Lahey LF95, Compaq Visual Fortran 6.6, Intel Visual Fortran 9.x and higher, Salford FTN95 v4.x); database or spreadsheet progroam with ODBC driver
+System requirements a few MB available on your harddisk, Windows (32-bit); Fortran 95 compilers (supported: Lahey LF95 v5.6 and higher, Compaq Visual Fortran 6.6, Intel Visual Fortran 11.x and higher, Salford FTN95 v4.x); SQL database (e.g., MySQL, MS/Access, MS/SQL, Oracle, Sybase SQL Anywhere, MySQL, or spreadsheet with ODBC driver (like Excel)

 Manufacturer QT software GmbH